 Check Point Response to Intel Side Channel Attacks (Meltdown, Spectre, Foreshadow) (CVE-2017-5753, CVE-2017-5715, CVE-2017-5754, CVE-2018-3693, CVE-2018-3639, CVE-2018-3640, CVE-2018-3620, CVE-2018-3646, CVE-2018-3615)

-There is no added risk to Check Point appliances, since code execution privileges are to be provided to administrators only, these privilege escalation attacks are of lower relevance to Check Point appliances.
+There is no added risk to Check Point appliances, since code execution privileges are to be provided to trusted administrators only.
 The analysis below is relevant to both findings (Jan 3rd and May 21st ).

 Frequently Asked Questions (FAQ)